-The American Evaluation Association 2017 national conference in Washington D.C.
-(Evaluation 2017) was a great time to catch up with other evaluators, find out what is going on in our and related fields, and reflect on my research and evaluation work.
+The American Evaluation Association national conference in Washington D.C. was a great time to catch up with other evaluators, find out what is going on in our and related fields, and reflect on my research and evaluation work.

 Also, the conference got me thinking more about my use of logic models.
 I find that the process of developing them with stakeholders is often just as helpful as the end result.
-Encouraging a team to clearly identify what a project is and what it is not, this process helps groups to decide about priorities regarding a particular effort and come to a consensus about how to get to the desired results.
+Encouraging a team to clearly identify what a project is and also what it is not will help groups decide on priorities regarding a particular effort and come to a consensus about how to get to the desired results.

-Ciara Paige from Claremont Graduate University presented on her group’s findings related to the incorporation of data visualization principles and other elements into logic models.
-They had some interesting preliminary findings showing possible benefits for individuals attempting to read and understand a logic model that was presented to them.
+Ciara Paige from Claremont Graduate University presented her group’s findings on incorporating data visualization principles and other elements into logic models.
+They had some interesting preliminary results showing possible benefits for individuals attempting to read and understand a logic model that was presented to them.

-I am using Lucidchart to share the logic model with our team so the process can be more collaborative.
+I am using Lucidchart, a web-based application, to share the logic model with our team so the process can be more collaborative.
 You can click on the image below to access a template I developed to share through this post.

-After you set up your account you will see “Shared with me” to the left.
-Select that and you can use the template I developed.
+After setting up your account, you will see “Shared with me” to the left.
+Select that, and you can use the template I developed.

-The application is pretty easy to use and is helpful for concept mapping, flow charts, and other visuals.
+The application is easy to use and helpful for concept mapping, flow charts, and other visuals.
 You can add arrows, change the number and size of the boxes, etc.

-Let me know what you think and if you use other software to work on logic models with teams.
+Let me know your thoughts and if you use other software to work on logic models with teams.